mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 ```
 This means we need to find a way to call `hw_log`, either through ROPing or Shellcoding.
 Thus, it's time to look for vulns.

-At this point we have had some decent amount of time reversing the program and understand how most things work at a overview level.
+At this point we have had some decent amount of time reversing the program and understand how most things work.
 One thing that stood out immediately to me is their custom `malloc`, a highly suspect function since `malloc` itself is usually the culprit of many exploitation techniques.

 ```c
 void* heap_top;